surifirstpin/AcuBI_Technical_Documents/Version.6/README.md

 ### Explore from any device

-AcuBi  is developed with responsive mobile design and touch interaction and they’ll work efficiently on desktop, tablet, or mobile devices. iIt creates, explore and operate on any device, directly at the point of decision.
+AcuBi  is developed with responsive mobile design and touch interaction and they’ll work efficiently on desktop, tablet, or mobile devices. iIt create, explore and operate on any device, directly at the point of decision.

 #### Embedded Analytics